 Doctorates are awarded for the creation and interpretation of knowledge through original research.
 This requires the ability to conceptualise, design and implement projects for the generation of significant new knowledge and understanding.

 Entry to the PhD programme normally requires at least an upper second class honours degree (or equivalent) in an appropriate discipline.
-The range of cognate disciplines is considerable given the strongly inter-disciplinary character of the School.
+The range of cognate disciplines is considerable given the strongly inter-disciplinary character of the subjects.
 The programme runs for 3 year full-time or 6 years part-time.

 WHAT IS AN MPHIL?